golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 | Golem Intermediate    | manifest-outbound,inbound |
 | Partner's certificate | manifest-outbound         |

-than Payload Manifest signature is valid and `Parter's certificate` is allowed to sign Manifests, but has no rights to sign inbound related features.
+then Payload Manifest signature is valid and `Parter's certificate` is allowed to sign Manifests, but has no rights to sign inbound related features.

 But if structure looks like this: